 Population structure and ageing

 This article looks at the impact of demographic ageing within the European Union (EU), which is likely to be of major significance in the coming decades.
-Consistently low birth rates and higher life expectancy will transform the shape of the EU-28’s age pyramid; probably the most important change will be the marked transition towards a much older population structure and this development is already becoming apparent in several EU Member States.
+Consistently low birth rates and higher life expectancy are transforming the shape of the EU-28’s age pyramid; probably the most important change will be the marked transition towards a much older population structure, a development which is already apparent in several EU Member States.

 As a result, the proportion of people of working age in the EU-28 is shrinking while the relative number of those retired is expanding.
 The share of older persons in the total population will increase significantly in the coming decades, as a greater proportion of the post-war baby-boom generation reaches retirement.
 This will, in turn, lead to an increased burden on those of working age to provide for the social expenditure required by the ageing population for a range of related services.